 Helsinki, the meeting point of the East and the West, is often considered Scandinavian, but it’s not.
 Helsinki is something unique that can't be categorized.

 The city is all about summer and the sea - green parks at the heart of the city surrounded by the Baltic Sea.
-Helsinki city center is clean and easy to explore by foot.
+The city center of Helsinki is clean and easy to explore on foot.
 The fantastic public transport system of Helsinki invites you to reach locations outside the city center, such as the Nuuksio National Park.

 The city of Helsinki has put a lot of effort into sustainability and design.
 The peculiarly designed art museum Amos Rex, opened in 2018, serves as a prime example of that.

 Everyone knows that Finland is famous for saunas, and yes, you have a chance to go to a public sauna right in the city center.
 But there are plenty of other things to do in Helsinki as well.
 The architect Carl Ludvig Engel and the designer Alvar Aalto are to thank for the characteristic appearance of Helsinki.

 The seaside of Helsinki as well as the surrounding sea are beautiful - the archipelago cruise and a trip to the island fortress Suomenlinna, are must-do experiences.

 Translated as the Castle of Finland, Suomenlinna is located a 15-minute ferry ride away from the Market Square.
 The construction of the fortress started in 1648, when Finland was still under the Swedish reign.